srusskih/django-newsletter/README.md

 3. add `is_subscribed = models.BooleanField()` to your intenal user model

-4. Create tables with django `syncdb` command (and create and rub migrations for internal user's model if required)
+4. Create tables with django `syncdb` command (and create and run migrations for internal user's model if required)

 5. Done!